 Scar removal surgery may treat different types of scars, such as the following:

 Mature scars will not cause you any itchiness or pain but like all surface scars, they will affect the appearance of your skin and sometimes the function of that area.
 The appearance of these scars are typically widened beyond the original injury or trauma and have a pale silvery or translucent appearance due to the abundance of scar tissue rather than the normal constituents of the skin, which can cause the skin to appear unattractive.

 Depressed scars are scars that appear sunken beneath the contour of the surrounding skin.
 This may be due to the original injury, or a result of repeated high dose steroid injections administered to treat the thickened scar initially.

 Depressed scars that are shallow may be amenable to simpler techniques such as filler or fat grafting that serve to elevate the scar to match the level of the surrounding skin.
 Badly depressed scars or those that have thick internal scar that tethers it down to the deeper tissue will require surgical correction.

+An estimated 10% of people experience keloid scarring.
+Men and women are equally likely to get keloid scars.
 People usually confuse all thick scars to be keloid scars.
 There are 2 forms of thickened scars - hypertrophic scars and keloid scars.